FaryalMalik25/FYP-PMS-CRM/README.md

 # Project Management System and CRM

 ## Overview
 This project is a comprehensive solution for managing projects and customer relationships.
-It consists of two main parts: the backend, built with Express.js, and the frontend, built with Angular.
+It is a complete MEAN stack project.

 ## Features
 User Authentication: Secure signup and login using JSON Web Tokens (JWT).